 10x10's mission is to empower the next generation of giving.
 They provide the support, tools and technology to enable groups of passionate and socially-minded young volunteers to create fun live crowdfunding events.

 10x10 events are run by volunteer committees who research and select three innovative, grassroots charities.
 They do due diligence on them so they know the charities are of a scale where the collective contribution of 10x10 will make an impact.

-Once three charities have been selected the 10 x 10 committee then brings 100 people together for an evening event, each guest contributing $100 in advance - so that collectively $100 is going to turn into $10,000 (minimum).
-At the event, guests are then given their $100 back in the form of tokens to allocate these to any of the three charities over the course of the evening.
+Once three charities have been selected the 10x10 committee then brings at least 100 people together for an evening event, each guest contributing $100 in advance - so that collectively $100 is going to turn into a minimum of $10,000.
+At the event, guests are then given their $100 back in the form of charity dollars or tokens to allocate these to any of the three charities throughout the evening.

-Each of the three charities has five minutes to deliver their pitch in the style of the popular UK TV show, the Dragons Den.
-They put their pitch to the audience, and to the guest ‘dragon’, a role played by prominent philanthropic Australian business men and women such as Mark Carnegie, Bill Ferris and Audette Exel.
-The dragon grills each charity about their pitch and business model.
+Each of the three charities has five minutes to deliver their pitch in the style of the popular UK TV show, the Dragon's Den.
+They put their pitch to the audience and the guest ‘dragon’, a role played by prominent philanthropic Australian businessmen and women such as Mark Carnegie, Bill Ferris, Audette Exel, Kim Williams and Wendy McCarthy.
+The "friendly dragon" will question each charity about their pitch and business model.

 The 2017 Philanthropy Meets Parliament Summit brought funders, nonprofits and policy makers together for two days of inspiring keynotes, case studies and challenging conversations about philanthropy’s role in advocating for change.